MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 #### Data format

-The first most notable aspect of Sandspiel's architecture is the data format I used for the game state.
-By setting some constraints on the system, I was able to benefit from a compact and uniform format that performed and serialized well.
+The first most notable aspect of Sandspiel's architecture is the compact data format I used for the game state.
+By setting some constraints on the system, I was able to benefit from a uniform format that performed and serialized well.
+This came in handy several times!

 The state for a single particle is represented as a 32 bit struct.